-(10) The earnings to fixed charges ratio is determined by dividing earnings by fixed charges.
-Earnings is calculated as the sum of EBIT and interest income and other, less income attributable to non-controlling interests with interest expense and undistributed earnings of investments accounted for by the equity method.
+(1) The earnings to fixed charges ratio is determined by dividing earnings by fixed charges.
+Earnings is calculated as the sum of EBIT and interest income and other, less income attributable to non-controlling interests (excluding non-controlling interests with interest expense) and undistributed earnings of investments accounted for by the equity method.
 Fixed charges is calculated as the sum of interest expense, interest expense of joint ventures and capitalized interest.